 Fragile X syndrome affects about 1/4000 males and 1/8000 females.
 The premutation is more common.
 Females with the disorder are typically less impaired than males.
 Fragile X is inherited in an X-linked pattern and does not always cause clinical symptoms in females.

-In the past, examination of the karyotype revealed a constriction at the end of the long arm of the X chromosome, followed by a thin strand of genetic material, which was why the syndrome was considered a chromosomal abnormality.
-However, this structural defect does not appear when modern cytogenetic techniques are used, and this is the reason why Fragile X syndrome is now considered a single-gene disorder and not a chromosomal abnormality.
+In the past, examination of the karyotype revealed a constriction at the end of the long arm of the X chromosome, followed by a thin strand of genetic material, which was why the syndrome was considered a chromosomal anomaly.
+However, this structural defect does not appear when modern cytogenetic techniques are used, and this is the reason why Fragile X syndrome is now considered a single-gene disorder and not a chromosomal anomaly.

 People with Fragile X syndrome may have physical, cognitive, and behavioral abnormalities.
-Typical features include large, protuberant ears; a prominent chin and forehead; a high arched palate; and, in postpubertal males, macroorchidism.
+Typical features include large, protuberant ears, a prominent chin and forehead, a high arched palate, and, in postpubertal males, macroorchidism.
 The joints may be hyperextensible, and heart disease (mitral valve prolapse) may occur.

 Cognitive abnormalities may include mild to moderate intellectual disability.
 Features of autism may develop, including perseverative speech and behavior, poor eye contact, and social anxiety.

 Women with the premutation may have premature ovarian failure; sometimes menopause occurs in the mid-30s.
 Males and females with an FMR1 premutation are at risk of Fragile X–associated tremor/ataxia syndrome (FXTAS), which is associated with gait abnormalities, intention tremors, later intellectual impairment, and psychiatric problems.